After Hope

 Performance — Kherson’s vast shipyard looms large in the shadows of history.
 Situated in the Delta of Dnipro in southern Ukraine, it was once the largest shipbuilding site in the USSR, giving birth to Vishwa Asha – Universal Hope, a cargo ship built in 1974 during the Indo-Soviet partnership.
 Decades later, Vishwa Asha – Universal Hope is decommissioned or lost, a ghost ship drifting through the fractured narratives of war.

-Installation — While the accompanying daytime exhibition features the sound installation Cemetery of Melodies Alive, the nighttime live performance weaves storytelling, music into and sound art into a visceral experience.
+Installation — The performative site and sound installation Cemetery of Melodies Alive will be open to the public on the showing days of After Hope.
+It accompanies the nighttime live performance in the weaving of storytelling, music and sound art into a visceral experience.
 Reflecting on anti-fascist artistic positions through the lens of the military invasion of Ukraine, the project is driven by a crucial question: What is the responsibility of the artist in times of fascism and war?
-Beginning with hopeless hope, this performative exhibition invites the audience to fearlessly reflect on the intertwined narratives of the present and offers a space to imagine and enact another world after the storm.

 With and by: Anton Kats

-With the voice of: Susanne Sachsee
+With the voice of: Susanne Sachsse

 A production by Anton Kats in co-production with Sophiensæle and the Berlin Program for Artistic Research.
 Supported by the Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media.
 The sound installation Cemetery of Melodies Alive was commissioned by steirischer herbst.
 Media partners: Missy Magazine, Siegessäule, taz.